Snapping scapula syndrome: Treatment

-Non-Surgical
+Non-surgical

 Doctors often recommend physical therapy in order to strengthen the subscapularis muscle, and prescribe anti-inflammatory medications.
-For extreme cases, cortisone injections would be utilized.
+For extreme cases, cortisone injections would be used.

 Surgical

 Surgery is usually only used if the non-surgical treatments have failed.
 Bone abnormalities may need surgical attention.
 The most common surgery for snapping scapula requires the surgeon to "take out a small piece of the upper corner of the scapula nearest to the spine."